witusj/obp/README.md

 2. Improve the efficiency of the computations using alternative algorithms

-## Python implementation

-The original code was written in PHP and served as a [web application](https://www.gerkoole.com/OBP/appointment-scheduler.php).
-In a first iteration we have replicated the code in Python and tested its functionality.

-While testing the initial Python implementation we observed very high calculation times which would make it unsuitable for real use cases.
-As a first improvement we reviewed all the `for` loops and eliminated redundancy.

-We noticed for instance, that in the original design for each round in the loop a Poisson distribution had to be recreated.
-However the base parameters of the distribution were the same.
-Therefore we placed the routine outside of the loop.

-The algorithm also contains a routine that generates a solution by gradually shifting one patient through the schedule to see whether it optimizes on an objective score.
-In the original design each time after a patent was shifted one position a Markov Chain (?) was recalculated starting at the first time slot in the schedule.
-We realized that up till the time slot where the actual patient's shift took place the schedule and the corresponding Markov Chain was the same.
-We could save time by starting the recalculation from the shifted time slot.

 ## Default testing parameters

 We've always tested using the following schedule parameters: